-While memory loss is a key symptom of Alzheimer’s disease and other forms of dementia, forgetfulness can also be a part of the normal ageing process.
-It can also sometimes be a result of other diseases, such as depression or an underactive thyroid.
+While memory loss is a key symptom of Alzheimer’s disease and other forms of dementia, forgetfulness can also be a part of the normal aging process.
+Memory issues aren’t exclusive to older adults—they can sometimes result from other conditions, such as depression or an underactive thyroid.

 If you’re experiencing any kind of memory problems, there are lots of devices that can make a real difference to your life.
 From gadgets that remind you to turn off the taps when running a bath to medication reminders and technology to stop you getting lost, there are a wealth of products on offer.